Living-with-machines/DeezyMatch/README.md

 :warning: Note that `cosine` and `conf` scores are between [0, 1] while `faiss` distance can take any values from [0, +&#8734;).

-`search_size`: At each iteration, the selected ranking metric between a query and candidates (with the size of `search_size`) are computed, and if the number of desired candidates (specified by `num_candidates`) is not reached, a new batch of candidates with the size of `search_size` is tested.
+`search_size`: for a given query, DeezyMatch searches for candidates iteratively.
+At each iteration, the selected ranking metric between a query and candidates (with the size of `search_size`) are computed, and if the number of desired candidates (specified by `num_candidates`) is not reached, a new batch of candidates with the size of `search_size` is tested in the next iteration.
 This continues until candidates with the size of `num_candidates` are found or all the candidates are tested.

 The DeezyMatch model and its vocabulary are specified by `pretrained_model_path` and `pretrained_vocab_path`, respectively.

 `number_test_rows`: **only for testing**.
 It specifies the number of queries to be used for testing.

 The results can be accessed directly from `candidates_pd` variable (see the above command).
-Also, they are saved in `combined/test/test_candidates_deezymatch.pkl` (specified by `output_filename`) which is in a pandas dataframe fromat.
+Also, they are saved in `output_path` which is in a pandas dataframe fromat.
 The first few rows are:

 ```bash
                 query                     pred_score              faiss_distance                  cosine_sim    candidate_original_ids  query_original_id  num_all_searches